SunPower SunVault Storage Now Powers the Whole Home

 Customers with SunPower® solar systems can also take advantage of the company's Complete Confidence Warranty, which covers everything from panels and racking to monitoring hardware.

-The new SunVault storage system is available now with installations set to begin in June 2022.
+The new SunVault storage system is available for orders now.
 For more information or to order a SunVault with whole-home backup, visit www.sunpower.com/sunvault.

 About SunPower